-Once a Subrecipient (Applicant) provides evidence that the type and extent of insurance required by the FEMA PA Program are not reasonably available, the Insurance Commissioner can issue an ICC.
+Once an Subrecipient (Applicant) provides evidence that the type and extent of insurance required by the FEMA PA Program is not reasonably available, the Insurance Commissioner can issue an ICC.
 It's important to know:

-- If granted an ICC, a Subrecipient (Applicant) must maintain insurance coverage consistent with that in place at the time of the initial certification. - Should another major disaster strike, resulting in the Subrecipient's (Applicant's) need for additional Stafford Act assistance, a new application for a certification applicable to that disaster is required.
+- If granted an ICC, an Subrecipient (Applicant) must maintain insurance coverage consistent with that in place at the time of the initial certification. - Should another major disaster strike, resulting in the Subrecipient's (Applicant's) need for additional Stafford Act assistance, a new application for a certification applicable to that disaster is required.

-"... the President shall not require greater types and extent of insurance than are certified to him as reasonable by the appropriate State insurance commissioner..."
+extent of insurance than are certified to him as reasonable by the appropriate State insurance commissioner . . ."